Objectives and key result areas

 Accountability

-• Provide timely, accurate and relevant reporting to the Inspector of the ICAC and the NSW Parliamentary Committee on the ICAC.
+• Provide timely, accurate and relevant reporting to the Inspector of the ICAC and the Parliamentary Committee on the ICAC.

 • Report publicly about the work of the Commission.